 Revisions to project costs and conditions can give rise to change orders under which there is an agreement between the customer and us that the customer pays an additional or reduced contract price.
 Revisions can also result in claims we might make against the customer to recover project variances that have not been satisfactorily addressed through change orders with the customer.
-Except in certain circumstances, we do not recognize revenue or margin based on change orders or claims until they have been agreed upon with the customer.
-The amount of revenue associated with unapproved change orders and claims was immaterial for the year ended December 31, 2020.
+The amount of revenue associated with unapproved change orders and claims was immaterial for the year ended December 31, 2021.

-Variations from estimated project costs could have a significant impact on our operating results, depending on project size, and the recoverability of the variation via additional customer payments.
+Variations from estimated project costs could have a significant impact on our operating results, depending on project size, and the recoverability of the variation from change orders collected from customers.